Add a Custom Module

 git push

-3. Configure the addons path in Skysize
+2. Configure the custom addons path in Skysize

 -